Event is the record in the Backend. It can be created on the following actions:

 Click on Event to open up its details.

-- The responsible servicer that would be responsible for this event.
-The servicer would receive the notifications on the new Events of this kind created, as well as the status changes of the existing events.
-If the event doesn't require any servicer involved, the field would be blank.
+- The servicer who is responsible for this event.
+The servicer will receive the notifications on the new Events of this kind.
+Services is able to change status of the Event.
+If the event doesn't require any servicer involved, the field will be blank.

-- The current Status of the event. the status can be tracked by using filters or the status can be ignored if it is not needed.
-The status is also could be changed here.
-Click here to access Statuses section.
+- The current Status of the event.
+The status can be tracked by using filters.
+Click here to learn more on Statuses.

-- The location of the of the device when the event was created.
+- Location of the of the device when the event was created.

 - Files if any file was attached event using the file element.

 - The metadata on the Object like which browser he used to access the app, which version of operating system, etc.

 - The information about the Object that this event applies to.
 This is used for convenience purposes to avoid the need to navigate back and forth between Backend and the Objects tabs.

 - Chat block.
-Using this block the servicer can communicate with the Object regarding this particular event.
-The chat is used mostly if something needs to be clarified the Object or the servicer needs to send an update on the Event (which could be done using statuses as well).
-For the AppUser the chat would be available from the App and would also have dialog view.
+Using this block the Servicer can communicate with the Object regarding this particular event.
+For the AppUser the chat will be available from the App and will also have dialog view.
 Is also accessible from instant messengers and social networks, if they are connected.

 Working with Events using API Calls